Approved by Senate and part of Senate Regulations

 Rules made by the Learning & Teaching Committee

 The number of items which may be borrowed by members of the Library is prescribed as follows:

 University of Dundee postgraduates: 30 items

-Loan limits of all other categories of library membership to be at the discretion of the Librarian.
+Loan limits for all other categories of library membership to be at the discretion of the Librarian.

-In case of breach of these Loan Rules, the Librarian shall have discretion to reduce progressively the loan limits individually for an offending person, providing that this shall be approved by the Convenor of Library Committee.
+In case of breach of these Loan Rules, the Librarian shall have discretion to reduce progressively the loan limits individually for an offending person, providing that this shall be approved by the Convenor of the Learning & Teaching Committee.
 In addition, in the case of a serious failure by a student to return a book on request, the Librarian may draw the matter to the attention of the relevant Dean for further action, including disciplinary action.

 2. Loan periods

 There shall be a standard loan period of 4 weeks for all materials in all branches of the University Library, excluding certain other categories as shall be designated from time to time by the Librarian.
 The same loan period shall apply to all categories of patron.
 There shall also be restricted loan periods of 1 day and of 7 days for certain items as designated from time to time by the Librarian.
 Standard loan items are subject to recall as per section 4 below.
 If there is a queue of requests on a standard loan item, the loan period will be reduced to 7 days until the queue clears.

 3. Overdue items